NissesSenap/ocp4GoodToHave/gcp.md

 # firewall http opening, don't use
 gcloud compute --project=project1 firewall-rules create allow-http-web-server --direction=INGRESS --priority=1000 --network=default --action=ALLOW --rules=tcp:80 --source-ranges=0.0.0.0/0 --target-tags=web-server
 ```

+### Hybrid network

+In this task you create VPN tunnels between the two gateways.
+For HA VPN setup, you add two tunnels from each gateway to the remote setup.
+You create a tunnel on interface0 and connect to interface0 on the remote gateway.
+Next, you create another tunnel on interface1 and connect to interface1 on the remote gateway.

+When you run HA VPN tunnels between two Google Cloud VPCs, you need to make sure that the tunnel on interface0 is connected to interface0 on the remote VPN gateway.
+Similarly, the tunnel on interface1 must be connected to interface1 on the remote VPN gateway.

+> Note: In your own environment, if you run HA VPN to a remote VPN gateway on-premises for a customer, you can connect in one of the following ways:
+Two on-premises VPN gateway devices: Each of the tunnels from each interface on the Cloud VPN gateway must be connected to its own peer gateway.
+A single on-premises VPN gateway device with two interfaces: Each of the tunnels from each interface on the Cloud VPN gateway must be connected to its own interface on the peer gateway.
+A single on-premises VPN gateway device with a single interface: Both of the tunnels from each interface on the Cloud VPN gateway must be connected to the same interface on the peer gateway.